carlos-a-g-h/the-ledger-of-my-shed/README.md

 More will be added but this is what you can do right now:

 - CRUD operations for assets definitions
-- CRUD operations whthin each asset history (quantity modifications)
+- Accumulative history for each asset
-- CRUD operations with orders (The order book)
+- Large scale modifications using orders
+- 2FA based user accounts system

 ### Pending

-- A better frontend for the order book
+- A better frontend for the Orders manager
-- Full CRUD ops for asset history (there is no deletion and no detailed view yet)
 - Exporting/Importing asset definitions, orders, etc...
 - Propper API (route naming, etc... ) for custom frontends